 Before property can be distributed, it must be classified.
 Distinguishing marital and non-marital property is often problematic, especially if the marriage lasted longer than a few years.
 Over time, property gets commingled.
 For example, Wife may use money from her paycheck (marital asset) to pay off her student loan (non-marital debt).

 Divorce cases must cover a number of diverse issues.
-For a free consultation with an experienced family law attorney in Arlington Heights, contact the Law Offices of Martin A. Delaney III, Ltd. Convenient payment plans are available.
+For a free consultation with an experienced family law attorney in Arlington Heights, contact Andrea Heckman Law.
+Convenient payment plans are available.